CodeNameRaiko/RNG---Number-Generator/README.md

 # RNG---Number-Generator
 This RNG project i make use of

+-classList toggles

-JS - DOM Manipulation
+-JS - DOM Manipulation

-Math.Random() function
+-Math.Random() function

-ClassList toggles
+-classList toggles
-(HERE IN BASEFILES ONLY)

-this is the base file.
-I have yet to implement:

--Function that generates x amount of numbers given from the input 'amount of generated numbers'.

--Smoothen the styles a bit to make it look more appealing.

-And i'll be making variants of these files adding and changing stuff and see whic versions looks best.
-NOTE!
-That the only functioning inputs are 'from' and 'to' in the basefiles.
-I'll have this fixed in my branches
+-functions

+-document.createElement and appendChild

+-parseInt

+-Do while loop

+Instead of 'from' & 'to' to work seperate from te 'Amount of generated numbers' input, you now need to fill all 3 the inputs.

+need to do:

+<< Animations and transitions

+<< different variants